 Am I setting up independent contractors or hiring employees?

 The rule of thumb is that independent contractors have a great deal of say in how, when, and how often they work; but are not entitled to their clients’ company benefits.
-Generally, employees have less freedoms but are entitled to company benefits.
+Generally, employees have fewer freedoms but are entitled to company benefits.

 Worker classification is never simple, but we’ve done a whole series on the subject to make it easier for you to be prepared.
 If you’re still unsure about whether you’re setting up independent contractors or employees, our worker classification quiz can help.